University Clearing guide 2021

 But don't give up!
 Check university Facebook and Twitter accounts for live updates on the phone line situation.

 Applying through UCAS Clearing on A Level results day

 Here are the best ways to find a university place through Clearing on results day:

-- Results day morning – Check your UCAS account for any status updates and to see if you made the grades for any conditional offers.
+- Check on results day morning – Check your UCAS account for any status updates and to see if you made the grades for any conditional offers.

-- If you didn't get the required grades – Contact your chosen unis first.
+- Contact your chosen unis – Even if you didn't make the grade, contact your chosen unis first.
 They may still be able to offer you something.

 - Contact your new choices – Some universities will have helplines open from 8am on results day (the lines may be very busy, so don't give up if you don't get through the first time).